 Returning students will not be permitted to register for a subsequent semester until all financial obligations, including current semester fees, parking violations, library fines, and any other outstanding charges, have been paid.
 Account balances must be cleared before students will be allowed to participate in future registrations and graduation or to receive transcripts or diplomas.
-Only the Director of Student Accounts may issue a waiver to maintain the student's registration when payment requirements have not been satisfied or allow a student to register with a prior outstanding balance.
+Only the Director of Student Accounts/ Bursar may issue a "hold" or indicator to maintain the student's registration when payment requirements have not been satisfied or to allow a student to register with a prior outstanding balance.